grnet/kamaki/docs/commands.rst

     create    Reserve an IP on a network list      List reserved floating IPs
-    delete    Unreserve an IP (also delete the port, if attached)
+    delete    Unreserve an IP (also delete the port, if attached) attach    Attach an IP on a virtual server detach    Detach an IP from a virtual server

 port (Network/Cyclades)
 -----------------------